pyeventsourcing/eventsourcing/docs/topics/domainmodel.rst

     del received_events[:]  # received_events.clear()

 Publishing all events from a single command in a single list allows all the events to be written to a database as a single atomic operation.

 That avoids the risk that some events will be stored successfully but other events from the same command will fall into conflict and be lost, because another thread has operated on the same  aggregate at the same time, causing an inconsistent state that would also be difficult to repair.

 It also avoids the risk of other threads picking up only some events caused by a command, presenting the aggregate in an inconsistent or unusual and perhaps unworkable state.

 Data integrity
 --------------

-The domain events of ``AggregateRoot`` are hash-chained together.
+The domain events of ``DomainEntity`` are hash-chained together.

 That is, the state of each event is hashed, and the hash of the last event is included in the state of the next event.
-Before an event is applied to an aggregate, it is validated in itself and as a part of the chain.
-That means, if the sequence of events is damaged, then a ``DataIntegrityError`` will be raised when the sequence is replayed.
+Before an event is applied to a entity, it is validated in itself (the event hash represents the state of the event) and as a part of the chain (the previous event hash equals the next event originator hash).
+That means, if the sequence of events is accidentally damaged, then a ``DataIntegrityError`` will almost certainly be raised when the sequence is replayed.

 The hash of the last event applied to an aggregate root is available as an attribute called ``__head__``.